Moussa Helal

 Moussa Helal (born 30 November 1949) is an Egyptian former professional squash player.
+He reached a career high ranking of 21 in the world during April 1980 and was world No. 2 in the over-35s.

+Biography

+Helal won the 1975 Egyptian Amateur Championship and the 1976 British Open Plate competition.

-He has won many championships, which seeded him No. 8 in the world, and No. 2 in the over-35s.
-He moved to Manchester, England and became a British citizen in 1984, entering the British rankings for the first time.
+moved to Manchester in England and became a British citizen in 1984, entering the British rankings for the first time.
 He represented Cheshire at county level before retiring to become a squash coach.

+He also lived in Warley in the West Midlands.

+Family

 His eldest daughter, Amina Helal, is also a squash player and is a former American Inter-Collegiate squash champion.
 His younger daughter, Jessica Helal is a squash coach in California.